Edgar Rice Burroughs Tribute and Weekly Webzine Site

 "Bring the rope with you.
 Beyond the knots lies danger."

-climbed to a tunnel opening halfway up the shaft: A fierce apt
+just as Carter climbed to a tunnel opening halfway up the shaft: A fierce

-to escape with Dejah Thoris in a flier by bribing Solan, keeper of the
+Thurid plans to escape with Dejah Thoris in a flier by bribing Solan, keeper

-It controls the sun-ray tanks and the maintains the proper heat in the
+the chamber: It controls the sun-ray tanks and the maintains the proper

-It controls the Guardian of the North, the huge magnetic
+in the chamber: It controls the Guardian of the North, the huge magnetic

 8. Solan's weakness: Greed

-cross.
-Solan will keep the half payment received and will not keep his
+Thurid: Double cross.
+Solan will keep the half payment received and will

-his money: He follows the rope across the chamber to an exit door.
+bent to hide his money: He follows the rope across the chamber to an exit

-Carter escape and led the other guards in pursuit down a different corridor.
+spy: He let Carter escape and led the other guards in pursuit down a different

-the shackled red Martian slaves in the tower armoury: "I
+allegiance of the shackled red Martian slaves in the tower armoury: "I

 come for Tardos Mors, Jeddak of Helium, and his son, Mors Kajak. . .
-Rise, red men!"